AbrahamSanders/realtime-chatbot/README.md

 the appropriate configuration of PyTorch for your environment (OS, CUDA version) before proceeding - see [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).

-If you wish to use Bark for TTS, the nightly PyTorch build (2.1.x) offers additional performance improvements.
-Otherwise, the latest stable release is recommended.
+If you wish to use Bark for TTS, PyTorch 2.1.x offers additional performance improvements.
 See the [Bark Readme](https://github.com/suno-ai/bark#%EF%B8%8F-hardware-and-inference-speed) for more details.

 To clone the repo and install dependencies, run: